Every pilot wants to be on the glide path and have a perfect landing.

 If the airport elevation is 200 Feet, a pilot must enter the traffic pattern by downwind at 1000+200 = 1200 Feet.

-It is a fundamental approach to landing altitude entering the traffic pattern in controlled airspace.
+It is a fundamental approach to landing altitude while entering the traffic pattern in controlled airspace.

 Traffic pattern altitude for landing in uncontrolled airspace.

-The same rule of entering the traffic pattern at 1000 Feet AGL applies for non towered airports.
+The same rule of entering the traffic pattern at 1000 Feet AGL applies to non-towered airports.

 And if the non-towered airport has an elevation, the pilot must use the AIM before flying there and learn what airport height is.